DanilZherebtsov/verstack/docs/source/index.rst

 ******************

 Fully automated DateParser tool that takes as input a pandas.DataFrame and returns a pandas.DataFrame with parsed datetime features.
-Holidays flags and names are created as features subject to user passing the country argument (E.g. country = 'US').
-Holiday features extraction are based on utilizing the `holidays` package.
-Datetime columns will be found automatically, transformed to pd.Timestamp format, new columns with the follwing features (if applicable to the specific datetime format) will be created:
+Datetime columns will be found automatically, transformed to datetime[64] format, new columns with the follwing features (if applicable to the specific datetime format) will be created:
  - year
  - month
  - day (monthday)